 Meshes for prolapse surgery and urinary incontinence in gynecology

-Pelvic floor prolapse is a mechanical problem caused by insufficiently solid support tissues or by a tear of the support tissue from its attachment to the bone.
-Hence it increases with age (wrinkles also are caused by a decrease in collagen quality) and after delivery.
+Why a mesh .
+Pelvic floor prolapse is a mechanical problem caused by insufficiently solid support tissues or by a tear of the support tissue A decrease in quality of the support tissue should be treated by reinforcement with a mesh

 What to do and who should do it ?